Ron Weasley: Harry Potter and the Half-Blood Prince

 Ron returns as Quidditch Keeper in Harry Potter and the Half-Blood Prince (2005).
 However, he performs poorly at Quidditch after learning that Hermione may have kissed Krum.
 He becomes upset when he observes his younger sister Ginny kissing a boy, and Ginny reacts by pointing out that Ron has never been kissed.
 To bolster Ron's confidence for an upcoming Quidditch match, Harry pretends to give him a luck potion.
 Believing he has actually taken the potion, Ron performs well and Gryffindor wins the match.
 During the ensuing celebration, Ron kisses Lavender Brown.
 Hermione becomes jealous and begins to ignore Ron, who gradually becomes dissatisfied with his relationship with Lavender.

 In March, Ron eats chocolates containing a love potion.
 Horace Slughorn administers an antidote, then kindly offers Ron some mead.
 Unbeknownst to Slughorn, the mead is poisoned; Harry saves Ron's life by forcing a bezoar down his throat.
 Ron is taken to the hospital wing, where he is visited by a panic-stricken Hermione.
 After recovering, Ron reconciles with Hermione and breaks up with Lavender.
 Later in the novel, Death Eaters enter Hogwarts.
 Ron, Hermione, Ginny and other students and staff fight them.
 Snape kills Dumbledore during the battle, after which Ron and Hermione vow to help Harry find and destroy Voldemort's Horcruxes.
-Rowling said that before this novel, Ron is "quite immature".
-She said the events of Half-Blood Prince help the character to "grow up emotionally" and "make himself worthy of Hermione".
+Rowling said that before this novel, Ron is relatively immature, but the events of Half-Blood Prince help him "grow up emotionally" and become a worthy partner for Hermione.